Henderson's Relish

-Henderson's Relish is a condiment produced in Sheffield in South Yorkshire, England.
-It is similar in appearance to Worcestershire sauce, but contains no anchovies.
-It is made of water, sugar and spirit vinegar with a selection of spices and colouring.
-It is gluten free, suitable for vegans and is approved by the Vegetarian Society.
+Henderson's Relish is a condiment sauce produced in Sheffield in South Yorkshire, England.
+It is similar in appearance and flavour to Worcestershire sauce, but unlike many Worcestershire sauces contains no anchovies.
+It is made of water, sugar and spirit vinegar with tamarind, cloves and cayenne pepper.

+History

-Henry Henderson began manufacturing sauce in the latter part of the 19th century.
+Henry Henderson, who had trained as a miller and then as a druggist, began manufacturing sauce in 1885.
 Originally manufactured at 35 Broad Lane in Sheffield, Henderson's Relish is still being made and was in uninterrupted production within half a mile of the site from which the first bottle was filled, until the move to a new factory in 2013.
 In 1910, the company was bought by Shaws of Huddersfield, who still supply Hendersons with vinegar.
-In 1940, Charles Hinksman formed the present company of Hendersons (Sheffield) Ltd., the control of which has remained with the family.
+In 1940, general manager Charles Hinksman purchased the company from Shaws and formed Hendersons (Sheffield) Ltd., the control of which remained with his family, as of 2016 the Freemans.

-It is widely known in Sheffield as "Hendo's".

-Ingredients
+Description and ingredients

 Henderson's has a base of spirit vinegar and acetic acid, coloured with caramel and sweetened with sugar and saccharin.
-Its flavour is derived from tamarind, cayenne pepper and garlic oil.
-Henderson's use of cloves distinguishes it from other English sauces.

-It is distinguished from other sauces in that it does not use anchovies as an ingredient.
+Its flavour is derived from garlic, tamarind, and cayenne pepper.
+Ava Szajna-Hopgood, writing for Vice, described the sauce as a "murky brown" with a umami flavour that's "hard...to pinpoint" but "kind of just makes you want to eat more".